Last week we gathered our supplies and got to stitching! If you missed Part 2, you can find it here.

 Grid it Out:

-Love percision?
+Love precision?
 This one is for you.
 Grab a ruler and mark the top of your entire project with dots indicated the cross section of every 1/2 to 2 inches depending on the scale of the design you want to create.
-Then practice quilting by filling the grid with a shape.
+Then practice quilting by filling the grid with a shape (like a clamshell).
 Repeat this shape for the entire grid creating cool designs and secondary designs.
-This guided practice gives you boundaries and frees you up to be creative.
+This guided practice gives you boundaries while freeing you up to be creative.

 Check out this great tip from Gina Perkes as she demonstrates grid quilting.